UriKialy/CPP_EX1_24/README.md

 * `isContainsCycle(Graph& g)`: Checks if a graph contains a cycle and returns a string represnt the cycle if not retuns "0"
 * `isBipartite(Graph& g)`: Checks if a graph is bipartite and returns a string indicating the bipartition or an empty string if the graph is not bipartite.
 * `negativeCycle(Graph& g)`: Check if there a negative cycle in a graph.
 If there is no negative cycle, it returns "no negative cycle".
-The code also posses a helper functions and all of the function was with the help of Gemini with verius promts (varient on the task)
+The code also posses a helper functions and all of the function was with the help of Gemini with various prompts (variant on the task)

 **Compiling and Running**